carl-sr/WAVsplit/README.md

 wavsplit file.wav
 ```

 `observe.wav` is a sample WAV file with cue points.
 Running the shell command `wavsplit observe.wav` will split the WAV data along the cue points into individual files in the observe directory.
+Note that the `WAVsplitter` class does not create directories.
+The observe directory will need to be created before `observe.wav` can be split into it.

 Individual wav files are made based on cue points within the file.
 If no `cue ` chunks are found, nothing happens.